|Safeguarding the Young and Vulnerable|

 Every year the PCC will agree the Parish Safeguarding Children, Young People and Vulnerable Adults Policy Statement, displaying a copy in the Church and Church Rooms.

-Helen Sloan is our Parish Safeguarding Officer, who has been appointed by the Parochial Church Council (PCC) and is responsible on behalf of the Incumbent and PCC for implementing the Diocesan Safeguarding Policy.
+Lisa Floyd is our Parish Safeguarding Officer, who has been appointed by the Parochial Church Council (PCC) and is responsible on behalf of the Incumbent and PCC for implementing the Diocesan Safeguarding Policy.

 The Safeguarding Officer, alongside the PCC ensures that everyone who works for the Church in a voluntary or paid capacity has undergone the necessary checks, completes relevant and on-going training and ensures the Safeguarding policy is implemented.